-How Urban Planners Can Leverage Microclimate and Thermal Comfort to Create High Quality Outdoor Public Spaces
+Urban Planners Can Leverage Microclimate & Thermal Comfort for Outdoor Spaces

 Creating world-class cities of the future means that city planners will need to incorporate thoughtful design to create cities that are both a delight to be in and live in, but also that are resilient to climate and global challenges.

 The quality of shared outdoor spaces is becoming increasingly important, especially during climate change and post-COVID lockdowns.
 Global temperatures and weather patterns are changing so resident comfort in outdoor spaces has recently attracted considerable attention for the sustainable design of cities.
 Furthermore, keeping outdoor spaces comfortable has also become increasingly important post-COVID as more urban residents seek escape from the confines of their residences to outdoor spaces.

 Luckily, outdoor spaces can be optimized through microclimate assessments and a concept known as thermal comfort.